-This article helps explain why this happens and some tips and tricks for identifying where the link is.
-We'll try to cover the more common situations first and get more technical later.
+This article helps explain why this happens and gives some tips and tricks for identifying the link.

 Reasons why a link might not be visible